 Divisions within the Norwegian Mapping Authority

-Read more about our relief work and our Centre for Property Rights and Development.
+Read more about our relief work and our International Services Section.

 Where to find the Norwegian Mapping Authority

-The Norwegian Mapping Authority’s headquarters are in Hønefoss, but the Authority is also represented across the country in a total of twelve regional cadastral offices.
+The Norwegian Mapping Authority’s headquarters are in Hønefoss, but the Authority is also represented across the country in a total of ten regional offices.

-The Land Mapping Division, the Geodetic Institute and the Cadastre and Land Registry are based at headquarters in Hønefoss, while the Hydrographic Service is based in Stavanger and at the customer service centre in Ullensvang.
+The Land Mapping Division, the Geodetic Institute and the Cadastre and Land Registry are based at headquarters in Hønefoss, while the Hydrographic Service is based in Stavanger, and the customer service centre in Ullensvang.

-The Norwegian Mapping Authority also has an earth observatory located at Ny-Ålesund on Svalbard.
+The Norwegian Mapping Authority has an earth observatory located at Ny-Ålesund on Svalbard.